 When it contacts the inside of the airways, it causes inflammation and swelling, and the passageway constricts.

 “So it’s very difficult to move air in and out,” Gentile said.

 She’s had plenty of patients this summer with breathing problems, during what would be a normally quiet period between allergy seasons.

-This coincides with a spike in bad air quality days, when pollution levels will make it hard to breathe for people in certain, vulnerable groups, like those with breathing conditions.
-The Pennsylvania Department of Environmental Protection has had nearly the same number of air quality action days already this year as it had in all of 2019.
+This coincides with a spike in bad air quality days in the summer, when pollution levels will make it hard to breathe for people in certain, vulnerable groups, like those with breathing conditions.
+The Pennsylvania Department of Environmental Protection had nearly the same number of air quality action days in August of 2020 as it had in all of 2019.

-The agency says that’s because it’s been a hot summer — July was 4.7 degrees hotter than normal in Pittsburgh, according to the National Weather Service.
+The agency says that’s because it’s was a hot summer — July was 4.7 degrees hotter than normal in Pittsburgh, according to the National Weather Service.

 Heat and Air Pollution Creates Ozone

 And heat is perfect for creating ozone, which doesn’t come right out of tailpipes or smokestacks.
 Instead, it’s formed in the atmosphere when sunlight hits two types of pollution — volatile organic compounds, emitted by things like paint and gasoline fumes, and nitrogen oxides, which are created by fossil fuel combustion in cars, factories and power plants.